 On July 14, 2015, the cruise company announced its fleet’s first female Captain will command the Summit ship.
 Captain Kate McCue (of US origin, aged 37 /as of 2015) started service in August 2015.
 Seven months earlier, the company announced its first female CEO and President (Lisa Lutoff-Perlo).

-|05 July 2015||Propulsion / Power Loss|
+05 July 2015Propulsion / Power Loss

-On July 5, 2015, the vessel stopped in New York harbour for ~5 hours due to technical issue (propulsion motor).
+On July 5, 2015, the vessel stopped in New York harbor for ~5 hours due to a technical issue (propulsion motor).
 After inspection, the ship was towed back to homeport Cape Liberty (Bayonne) New Jersey.
 The problem started at ~4 am, after the Cape Liberty NJ departure on 7-day Bermuda cruise (itinerary July 5-12) to Kings Wharf.
 The itinerary was not affected.

-September-October 2013, CDC reported on voyage Sept 21 to Oct 5, a major Noro virus outbreak affected a total of 322 passengers (out of 2112, or 15,3%) and 13 crew (out of 952, or 1,4%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins.
-The ship was on 14-day Canada New England cruise from homeport NYC (Bayonne NJ).
+In October 2013, CDC reported that on voyage Sept 21 to Oct 5, a major Norovirus outbreak affected a total of 322 passengers (out of 2112, or 15,3%) and 13 crew (out of 952, or 1,4%).

 On October 5, 2012, during passenger tendering back to the ship in call port Bar Harbor ME, a tender boat with 93 passengers and 2 crew ran aground.
 The tender (number 12) was at sea, between the Sheep Porcupine island and Bar Island, when hit a rocky shoal and stuck.
 No injuries were reported.